CSCfi/csc-user-guide/CONTRIBUTING.md

 git push origin your_branch_name
 ```

-Now, in the github web GUI you can create a pull request, ask a person to review
+Now, in the GitHub web GUI you can create a pull request, ask a person to review
 it and (some admin to) merge the changes.
 After the PR has been merged, the branch on github can be deleted.

-Tip 1.
-Git uses [Vim](https://www.vim.org) as the default editor for commit
+**Tip 1.** Git uses [Vim](https://www.vim.org) as the default editor for commit
 messages.
 It is possible to change the default editor, but below are
 the most important commands if you do not want to do it right now.